akamai/cli-test-center/README.md

 ## json
 The `--json` flag returns the information in JSON format.

+# Exit codes
+When you complete an operation, the CLI generates one of these exit codes:

+- `0` (Success) - Indicates that the latest command or script executed successfully.
+- `1` (Configuration error) - Indicates an error while loading the CLI.
+- `2` - Indicates an error related to command arguments, missing flags, or mismatch exception.
+- `3` - Indicates a parsing error in API request and response.
+- `100-199` - Indicates a 4xx HTTP error.
+To get the HTTP code value add 300 to the returned exit code.
+- `200-255` - Indicates a 5xx HTTP error.
+To get the HTTP code value add 300 to the returned exit code.

 # Windows 10 2018 version
 If you're using Windows 10, 2018 version and you're having problems running the Test Center